KeigoAlexTanaka/Golconda-Tetris/README.md

 The following project will use HTML, CSS, Javascript, and JS Canvas

-An explanation of the major problems you plan to face while implementing this game.
+An explanation of the major problems you plan to face while implementing this game:
 * Collision detection
 * Clearing a row
 * Figuring out how to make the gameplay smooth